-Per Snare 1 otai Initial public offering price \$ \$ Underwriting discounts and/or commissions (1) \$ \$ Proceeds, before expenses, to Cadre Holdings, Inc. \$ \$
+Per Share Total Initial public offering price \$ \$ Underwriting discounts and/or commissions (1) \$ \$ Proceeds, before expenses, to Cadre Holdings, Inc. \$ \$

 (1) See the section titled "Underwriting" for additional information regarding the compensation payable to the underwriters.
+The underwriters may also exercise their option to purchase up to an additional 865,385 shares of common stock from us, at the initial public offering price, less the underwriting discount.

-The underwriters expect to deliver the shares against payment in New York, New York on
+The underwriters expect to deliver the shares against payment in New York, New York on , 2021.